Mild Cognitive Impairment Screening in Skilled Nursing Facilities

 During the conversation, GIA® analyzes over 2,500 speech biomarkers — including vocal tremor, articulatory precision, prosodic patterns, and cognitive load indicators — alongside 436 visual data points from facial micro-expressions and body movement during video sessions.

-Mild Cognitive Impairment in skilled nursing: the numbers.
+Mild Cognitive Impairment in skilled nursing facilities: the numbers.

 The screening challenge